wmetcalf/re_wrappers_delight/README.rst

 However, when the ``re`` module gets slow, it gets *really* slow, while this module buzzes along.

-In the below example, I'm running the data against 8MB of text from the collosal Wikipedia XML file.
+In the below example, I'm running the data against 8MB of text from the colossal Wikipedia XML file.
 I'm running them multiple times, being careful to use the ``timeit`` module.
 To see more details, please see the `performance script <http://github.com/axiak/pyre2/tree/master/tests/performance.py>`_.